usds/website-staging/_projects/0008__medicaid.md

 The USDS-CMCS team ran its first on-the-ground pilot in Michigan, where they worked with state staff and vendors to pull and analyze data showing how enrollees were moving through the states’ systems.
 Together, they found several ways to better align the renewals software with state policy goals and integrate more data sources into the system.
 Once implemented, the changes improved system compliance, saved thousands of eligibility worker hours each month, and more than doubled the number of people being renewed with less red tape.

 The success in Michigan triggered interest from more state Medicaid agencies, and the USDS-CMCS team rapidly scaled to meet the demand.
 The team ran on-the-ground implementation sprints with Wisconsin, Hawaii, California, New York, South Carolina, Kansas, and New Jersey.
-At the same time, the team provided virtual support and mobilized other organizations, like the Digital Service at CMS, to leverage the USDS approaching even more states.
+At the same time, the team provided virtual support and mobilized other organizations, like the Digital Service at CMS, to leverage the USDS approach in even more states.
 This virtual work helped improve the renewal processes in Alaska, Nebraska, and Pennsylvania.

 ![Map titled "USDS Value: Go where the work is" Dark green states indicate technical assistance: California, Nebraska, Kansas, South Carolina, Wisconsin,Michigan, New York, New Jersey, Pennsylvania; light green states indicate discovery interviews: Washington, Oregon, Colorado, Oklahonma, Iowa, Minnesota, Virginia, North Carolina, Connecticut](../images/project-medicaid-map.jpg)